mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

 the pair's mass.
 Across the current cohort the series runs about 1.5 times melt, which measures the regridding rule rather than mass leaving the surface.
-Signed mass/energy ledgers and their non-cancelling throughput channels remain separate so numerical closure cannot hide opposing remesh or domain exchanges.
+Signed mass/energy ledgers and their non-cancelling gross channels remain separate so numerical closure cannot hide opposing remesh or domain exchanges.

 The orchestration entry point is